Glossary of electrical and electronics engineering: S

 short-circuit test:- A test of machines or apparatus where the load terminals are directly connected; usually done at reduced power to prevent damage, but destructive short circuit testing may be carried out on circuit protective devices.

 short circuit:- A path in a circuit that has negligible resistance; often un-intended, a fault.

 shunt:- A small value resistor connected around a metering element to carry most of the current; only a small part passes through the meter.

 siemens:- A reciprocal ohm, the SI unit of conductance.
 The former Siemens mercury unit was a unit of resistance.

 signal:- Some intentional modification of a physical communication path that is intended to convey information from one place to another.

 signal processing:- The technology to extract information from signals.

 signal strength:- A measure of the usable power of a physical signal.

 signal-flow graph:- A formal mathematical treatment of the representation of signal flow through a system, such as an analog computer or a radio receiver.

 signal-to-noise ratio:- A measure of the power contained in the useful part of the signal, to the power contained in noise.
 Often measured in decibels; for example, in sound reproduction a 40 or 50 decibel signal to noise ratio would be broadcast quality, whereas a 10 decibel ratio would represent very difficult operating conditions for a voice radio system.

 silicon controlled rectifier:- A four layer semiconductor switching device that can stand off an applied until triggered by an electrical pulse on a control lead.

 Silicon Valley:- Initially, a region of California known for a large number of electronics technology firms.

 sine wave:- The waveform of the mathematical sine function; a fundamental wave shape, free of harmonics.

 single-phase electric power:- An power system using only two wires, where peak voltages in each wire occur at the same time.

 single-sideband modulation:- A radio carrier modulation system where redundant frequencies of one duplicate side band are filtered out along with the carrier, to save transmitter power.

 skin effect:- The tendency of to flow at the periphery of a conductor; significant for large conductors at power frequencies, and increasingly significant as the frequency increases.

 sliding mode control:- A control strategy for a nonlinear system that uses discontinuous control signals.

 slip ring:- A sliding continuous electrical contact between a machine's rotating parts and the fixed external circuit.

 small-signal model:- An analytical tool for systems that show significant non-linearity for large signal excursions.

 smart grid:- The application of information technology to improve performance of the electrical grid.

 Smith chart:- A graphical tool for display of the impedance of devices at varying frequencies, and for solution of problems of impedance matching in radio frequency design.

 software engineering:- The profession of designing software systems to meet specified performance requirements.

 software:- The set of instructions and data that direct a computer system.

-solar cell:- A photovoltaic cell, used to produce power from sunlight.
+solar cell:- A photovoltaic device that converts light energy, usually from sunlight, directly into electrical energy.